 Our application process

-You can apply for a position by submitting an application letter, a grade list and full resume.
-Please refer to vacancy number.
-The letter of application and other documents may be sent electronically as single PDF-files, to vacancies differ nl.
+You can apply for a position by submitting a motivation letter and full resume.
+For PhD positions we also request a gradelist and 2 references.
+For postdoc positions we ask for 3 references.
+The application documents may be sent electronically as single PDF-files, to vacancies differ nl, with reference to the vacancy number in the subject of the e-mail.
+Please use the format: lastname_motivation.pdf, lastname_CV.pdf, lastname_gradelist.pdf.
 You will receive an email to confirm the receipt of your job application.
 Applications for scientific positions will be examined by several scientific group leaders.
-When you are invited for an interview , you will give a presentation about your recent work or final dissertation.
-Within several days of your visit you will hear whether you have been offered a job.
+When you are invited for an interview for a scientific position, you will give a presentation (maximum 10 minutes) about your recent work or final dissertation.

 We will help you with visa and other relevant procedures, and do this in close collaboration with The Holland Expat Center.